 Genetics news and events

 Interested in gaining an insight into the role of a genetic counsellor and the various routes into the profession?
-Join genetic counsellors and current trainees from the Wessex clinical genetics service for a taster morning on Friday, 10 January 2020 in Southampton.
+Join genetic counsellors and current trainees from the Wessex clinical genetics service for an online taster morning on Tuesday, 15 December 2020.

 The event is free to attend, however places are limited.

 To reserve your place or find out more, please email firstname.lastname@example.org.